SO is the abbreviation for significant other, which could mean a spouse, life partner, or someone in a long-term, committed relationship.

 In the dating world, a significant other refers to a partner, girlfriend, boyfriend, spouse, or someone with whom you share an intimate, romantic relationship.
 Because the term doesn't imply gender, sexuality, or relationship status, many couples adopted the phrase in the 80s and 90s to avoid offense or confusion.

 As an example, imagine you were chatting online or texting with a friend about an upcoming wedding and you wanted to know if you could bring someone with you.
 Many people would ask, "Can I bring a significant other?" and then the conversation would continue.
 By saying significant other, the person asking isn't saying girlfriend when they really mean an "um... friend", or lover when they really want to say friends with benefits.
 No one gets the wrong idea when you say significant other, and nobody's feelings get hurt.

-Synonyms for significant other include: better half, civil union, boyfriend, girlfriend, domestic partner, lover, mate, partner, spouse, and spouse equivalent.
+Synonyms for significant other include: better half, civil union, boyfriend, girlfriend, domestic partner, lover, mate, partner, and spouse.

 Scientific Uses of the Term Significant Other

 In psychological terms, a significant other refers to someone who holds great importance to another and affects their well-being either positively or negatively.
 In sociology, a significant other refers instead to a person that affects one's sense of self in an important way.
 In social psychology, a significant other refers to someone that helps a child socialize and takes care of them during their formative years, such as a parent, grandparent, or instructor.

 - "I met my SO when we were still in college."

 - "Doug?
 Oh, he's my SO".